JoeBloggsIR/TSSuBERT/README.md

 ##### Description: [Wikipedia](https://en.wikipedia.org/wiki/2014_Scottish_independence_referendum)

-The tweets were retrieved by [1] from the September 17, 2014 to September 20, 2014 with the following keywords: '#indyref'
+The tweets were retrieved by [1] from September 17, 2014 to September 20, 2014 with the following keywords: '#indyref'

 ##### Gold Standard: